Spandan14/BlackJack/README.md

   // then call computerPlay
   // output and print the results and how much they won }
-public void startGame(Hand comHand) {
+public Hand startGame() {
+  // create a Hand instance for the user, userHand
   // shuffle the Shoe s
-  // Deal card from Shoe s to userHand, then deal card to comHand, print that card, repeat once more but don't print com's card this time around
+  // Deal(use add) card from Shoe s to userHand, then deal card to comPlayer(use dealToCom), print that card, repeat once more but don't print com's card this time around
   // call isBlackjack for the computer's hand and the user's hand, and display the hand of the user on screen and
   // if anyone has blackjack, call calculate winnings appropriately (use isBlack as true if player has blackjack only) }